-21A.7 PARs of Full-Time Term Instructors
+21A.7 PARs of Senior Instructors

-21A.7.1 The PARs of Full-time Term Instructors shall include the following items:
+- 21A.7.1 The PARs of Senior Instructors shall include the following items: - (a) a summary statement of accomplishments; - (b) a record of teaching activities and accomplishments including (but not limited to): - courses taught and number of students in each course; - number of undergraduate students advised; - results of teaching evaluations requested by the Dean or Program Chair and any Peer Reviews completed under the provisions of this Agreement, if the Member chooses to submit them; - participation in teaching workshops, training sessions or seminars; - evidence of new course preparation and course revision, including innovative approaches to teaching; - number of courses distance delivered and means utilized for delivery; and - (c) a record of continuing professional development (as per Article 32.2.4) - (d) a record of academic, professional, University and/or relevant community service; and - (e) any additional information the Member considers relevant. - 21A.7.2 SIs report on time spent on leave as per Article 21A.3.

-- (a) a summary statement of accomplishments; - (b) a record of teaching activities and accomplishments including (but not limited to): - · courses taught and number of students in each course; - number of undergraduate students advised; - results of teaching evaluations by students and those that have been requested by the Dean or Program Chair and any Peer Reviews completed under the provisions of this Agreement, if the Member chooses to submit them; - participation in teaching workshops, training sessions or seminars; - evidence of new course preparation and course revision, including innovative approaches to teaching; - number of courses distance delivered and means utilized for delivery; and - (c) any other information the Member considers relevant. - 21A.7.2 Term Instructors report on time spent on leave as per Article 21A.3. - 21A.8 PARs of Senior Laboratory Instructors - 21A.8.1 The PARs of SLIs shall cover the period of review and shall include the following: - (a) a summary statement of accomplishments; - (b) a record of: - (i) core professional function(s); - (ii) relevant scholarly activities and/or continuing professional development; and - (iii) academic, professional, University and/or the community service related to the work of the SLI; - (c) a statement of objectives for the coming review period; and - (d) any additional information the SLI may wish to include. - 21A.8.2 SLIs report on time spent on leave as per Article 21A.3. - 21A.9 PARs of Librarian Members - 21A.9.1 The PAR shall cover the period of review and shall include the following: - (a) summary statement of accomplishments; - (b) in accordance with Article 31: - (i) comment on the performance of professional practice; - (ii) a record of service to the University community, the professional community, and where appropriate the community at large; and,
+21A.8 PARs of Senior Laboratory Instructors

-- (iii) a statement of accomplishments related to relevant research, scholarly activities, or innovative practice. - (c) a statement of objectives for the coming review period; and - (d) any additional information the Librarian Member may wish to include. - 21A.9.2 Librarian Members report on time spent on leave as outlined in Article 21A.3.
+- 21A.8.1 The PARs of SLIs shall cover the period of review and shall include the following: - (a) a summary statement of accomplishments; - (b) a record of: - (i) core professional function(s); - (ii) continuing professional development (as per Article 35.3); and - (iii) academic, professional, University and/or relevant community service - (c) a statement of objectives for the coming review period; and - (d) any additional information the SLI may wish to include. - 21A.8.2 SLIs report on time spent on leave as per Article 21A.3.

-21A.10 PARs of Regional Chairs
+21A.9 PARs of Librarian Members